Aserbaidžaani Vabariigi välisministeeriumi avaldus 31. märtsil - Aserbaidžaanlaste genotsiidi päeval

-The genocide carried out against Azerbaijanis along with Baku covered also Shamakhi, Guba, Iravan, Zangezur, Garabagh, Nakhchivan and Kars regions.
-During the first five months of 1918, more than 16,000 people were murdered with utmost cruelty in Guba province alone.
+The genocide carried out against the Azerbaijanis along with Baku covered also Shamakhi, Guba, Iravan, Zangezur, Garabagh, Nakhchivan and Kars regions.
+During the first five months of 1918, more than 16,000 people were murdered with utmost cruelty in Guba province alone; a total of 167 villages were destroyed, 35 of which do not exist to this day.
 The Armenians also slaughtered local Jews and Lezghis living in Guba.
 Mass graves discovered in Guba region in 2007 constitute a clear evidence of the inhumane acts committed by Armenians.

 The Government of the Azerbaijan Democratic Republic established in 1918 the Extraordinary Investigation Commission in order to investigate the serious crimes perpetrated by Armenians and has taken a number of measures to preserve the true facts revealed by the Commission in the memory of the people and to inform the world community about these atrocities.
 The Extraordinary Investigation Commission which was comprised of the best lawyers of that time representing different nationalities – Russians, Jewish, Polish, Georgians and even Armenians, based on the evidences launched criminal cases against 194 individuals accused of different crimes against the peaceful population; 24 individuals in Baku and about 100 individuals in Shamakhy had been arrested for perpetrated crimes.